-Endometriosis affects an estimated
+According to research, endometriosis affects an estimated

+Historically, research gaps have meant there’s a lot that’s still unknown about endometriosis.
 In recent years, a growing body of research has examined the possible causes of endometriosis, non-invasive methods used to diagnosis the condition, and long-term treatment options.
 Read on to learn about the latest advancements.

 Elagolix is a

-It’s important to note that GnRH antagonists essentially put the body into an artificial menopause.
+It’s important to note that GnRH antagonists essentially put the body into artificial menopause.
 That means side effects may include loss of bone density, hot flashes, or vaginal dryness, among others.

 Surgery can be successful at reducing endometriosis-related pain, notes a review in the journal Women’s Health.
 It’s even possible, with pre-informed consent, for a surgeon to perform excision surgery to treat endometriosis as part of the same procedure to diagnosis the condition.

 From pelvic exams to ultrasounds to laparoscopic surgery, the most effective methods of diagnosing endometriosis are fairly invasive.
 Many doctors can diagnose endometriosis based on medical history and a physical examination.
 However, laparoscopic surgery — which involves inserting a small camera to examine endometrial scarring — is still the preferred method of diagnosis.

 More research is needed.
-But it’s possible that these markers may one day provide a quick and non-invasive way to diagnose endometriosis.
+But it’s possible that these markers may one day provide a quick and noninvasive way to diagnose endometriosis.

 More research is needed.
 But there’s potential for cell-based therapy to be a long-term solution to endometriosis.